goshiphq/goship-cms/content/articles/small-business-shipping.md

 ## Benefits of LTL shipping for small business

 It is recommended to pay attention to the most prevalent shipping modes you might be using for your transportation needs.
 LTL carriers consolidate multiple shipments from different companies onto the same truck.
 This allows businesses to transport their goods affordably and quickly, even when they don't have enough items to fill an entire trailer.
-Using LTL gives customers the opportunity to receive automatic tracking alerts and thus stay updated on the load's actual location.
+Using [less than truckload](https://www.goship.com/posts/ltl-freight-shipping-for-beginners) shipping mode gives customers the opportunity to receive automatic tracking alerts and thus stay updated on the load's actual location.
 By working with LTL carriers, retailers can gain numerous benefits, such as:

 * **Reduced costs:** because trailers are filled with multiple loads, each retailer only pays for the capacity it actually uses.
 This means participating companies don't pay for the space they don't need.
 * **Greater efficiency:** with the power of this method behind them, businesses in the retailing sector can streamline their operations.
 They can avoid needless air freights, chargebacks, and noncompliance fees that can bog down their logistics.
 This results in better scorecard performance across the board.